Statements on intelligence

 - When measures are taken to make a particular task, activity, or procedure easier, the average I.Q. of those engaging in it will drop as a result of the lower threshold thus created.
 This phenomenon occurs as an ironic byproduct of technological progress, as well as in any form of "positive discrimination" or minimum quota for certain groups.

 - When dealing with adults who are properly and objectively selected for high intelligence, an inescapable and worrying observation is the apparent under-representation of women in that group.

 - While it is uncertain whether one can improve one's intelligence, it is certain that one can reduce it through various abuses.
 Avoidance of those abuses may, in the long run, be the best strategy to increase one's intelligence-time (intelligence × time of life) and therewith one's total creative output and amount of happiness.

 - There exists an almost irresistible tendency for people to avoid activities that are too difficult for them in the cognitive sense.

 - A temporary lowering of intelligence is experienced as pleasant and often mistaken for raised (widened, enhanced) awareness or enlightenment.
 The attraction of many recreational drugs and methods of meditation rests largely on this misleadingly positive perception.

 - The faculties of logic and of rational communication are available to roughly 1 in 200 of the Western population.

-- In Western societies, intelligence reached a pinnacle somewhere in the twentieth century and is now in decline on the genetic level.
+- In Western societies, intelligence reached a pinnacle somewhere in the nineteenth or twentieth century and is now in decline on the genetic level.
 This decline results from lowered selection pressures, dysgenic differential fertility, and mass immigration from parts of the world where average I.Q. is lower, all of these phenomena being inherent to high civilization.